Olmsted–Beil House: History

 Olmsted renamed the farmhouse, Tosomock, to honor its first owner, Teaschenmaker.
 Olmsted had greatly improved the structure by adding a 1 1/2-story addition to the top of the house, with small windows on the top floor under the roof attic eaves.
 He also added porches on all three sides of the farmhouse, which have since been demolished.
 Olmsted used the property as a tree nursery and planted many unusual specimens of trees on his farm.
 In the photo you see one of the tremendous Cedar of Lebanon conifers.
 There are some Osage Orange trees not far from the property as well.
 The farm originally encompassed land across the main thoroughfare now called Hylan Boulevard, between that road and the beach.
 After Olmsted sold the farm, it was referred to as the Woods of Arden.
+The last private owners, the Beil family, sold the house to the city in 2006.

 The house was named a New York City designated landmark in 1967.
 It has since fallen in disrepair.
 Renovations and repairs cannot be completed until preservation funds have been raised.
 It was listed on the National Register of Historic Places in 2020.